 Determine which instrument configurations (detector and spectral elements) are needed for each target.
 To get the exposure times, Exposure Time Calculators are available for ACS,COS, STIS, and WFC3.
 For the FGS, exposure time calculations for POS Mode and TRANS Mode are described in the Instrument Handbook.

 Observers have exclusive access to their science data during a proprietary period (normally 12 months).
 Special policies apply to cases in which a proposed observation would duplicate another observation already obtained with HST, or currently in the pool of accepted HST programs.
 To check for duplications, use one of the following options:

-While the HST target visibility (the amount of time the target is visible in an orbit) is generally a function of the target declination (see the next step), there are some observation constraints that impact this visibility:
+While the HST orbital visibility (the amount of time the target is visible in an orbit) is generally a function of the target declination (see the next step), there are some observation constraints that impact this visibility:

 The following constraints can have a significant impact on scheduling HST observations (and could make the observations infeasible).
 You should use the broadest possible ranges (within scientific constraints) to maximize schedulability.